 Megan's story - Custom AFO

-Stroke survivor Megan Giglia is on her way to Rio
+Stroke survivor Megan Giglia - Rio 2016 Paralympic Champion.

 In January 2013, the then 27-year-old from Stratford-upon-Avon suffered a stroke leaving her with right side paralysis along with various neurological issues and an uncertain future.
-Now, just over three years on, Megan is a para-cyclist who has won gold medals, set new world records and is on her way to the Rio Paralympics.
+Now, just over four years on, Megan is a para-cyclist who has won gold medals, set new world records and became a Paralympic champion at Rio 2016.

 Megan was taken to Birmingham Queen Elizabeth Hospital following a brain haemorrhage, which is more commonly known as a stroke.
 At the hospital, she had CT scans, a lumber puncture and other tests including an attempt to coil the aneurysm through the groin.
 The results found that she had blood in her spinal fluid and unusual blood vessels.
 As a result Megan had to endure a craniotomy, which involved a part of her skull being removed and three clips inserted to seal the site of the bleed.